kalm42/barbaramelton.com/src/pages/index.md

 mainpitch:
   title: Things ya think....and say..
   description: >-
+    Her granddaughter entered the sparsely furnished apartment.
+She saw her grandmother working on a jigsaw puzzle, the card table pulled close to the recliner.
+Perched excitedly on the edge of the recliner was Granny, smiling and holding her arms out for a hug.

+    "You were gone so long this time, Sweetie.
+I near gave up hope of seein my first-born granddaughter again."

+    As the granddaughter leaned in for a hug, her eyes fell on the framed 8x10 glossy picture in the ornate frame.

+    Granny cackled with humor, "Yep!
+Still got the picture of the family that ought to be mine!"

+    Her granddaughter's eyes, so filled with love a moment ago, transformed, fill with clouds hiding truth from everyone, even herself.

+    "Of course, you do Granny.
+Maybe you should write that soap opera and invite the cast for Christmas.
+Maybe they'll come."

+    Granny, wrapped in her granddaughter's arms, smiled with pleasure at this echo of her greatest wish.
+She neither heard nor saw the pain as again this first-born grandchild learned again that she was not enough.
+Just not enough.

+    ______________________________________

     She looks up at a clear blue sky, the kind of sight that makes ya whisper "Texas."

     She smiled, "Gonna be a good day!
 Nothin up there but clouds and bird farts."